aws-samples/amazon-dynamodb-labs/content/game-player-data/past-games/Step1.en.md

-+++
+---
-title = "Add an inverted index" menuTitle = "Add an inverted index" date = 2021-04-21T07:33:04-05:00 weight = 61
+title: "Add an inverted index"
+menuTitle: "Add an inverted index"
+date: 2021-04-21T07:33:04-05:00
+weight: 61
-chapter = false
+chapter: false
-pre = ""
+pre: ""
-description = "In this step, you add an inverted index to the table.
+description: "In this step, you add an inverted index to the table.
 An inverted index is created like any other secondary index."
-+++
+---

 In this step, you add an inverted index to the table.
 An inverted index is created like any other global secondary index (GSI).